Liz Truss: Early life and education (1975–1996)

-Mary Elizabeth Truss was born on 26 July 1975 at the John Radcliffe Hospital in Oxford, England.
-She was the second child of John and Priscilla Truss; the year before Truss's birth, their first son, Matthew, had died.
+Mary Elizabeth Truss was born on 26 July 1975 at John Radcliffe Hospital in Oxford, England.
+She was the second child of John and Priscilla Truss (née Grasby); the year before Truss's birth, their first son, Matthew, had died.
 (Note: John and Priscilla had three children after Truss: Chris (born 1978), Patrick (born 1980) and Francis (born 1983).)
-Truss was known by her middle name, Elizabeth, from early childhood, with her father—a professor of pure mathematics at the University of Leeds—using it regularly, which she preferred; after being given a badge with "Mary" on it on her first day of school, Truss asked her teacher that it be changed.
+Truss was known by her middle name, Elizabeth, from early childhood, with her father – a professor of pure mathematics at the University of Leeds – using it regularly, which she preferred; after being given a badge with "Mary" on it on her first day of school, Truss asked her teacher that it be changed.
 She later described her parents' politics as being "to the left of Labour"; her mother, a teacher and nurse, was a member of the Campaign for Nuclear Disarmament.
 When Truss stood for election as a Conservative, her mother agreed to campaign with her but her father declined to do so.
 Her parents divorced in 2003.

 [S]he stands out in my memory as a sort of strange, unfocused force, hugely in favour of action and change ... it was always hard to see the aim of it all, or where it might lead, except that she would be at the centre of it.

 — Julian Glover on Truss, his former schoolmate.

 In 1977 Truss and her parents moved to Warsaw in Poland, but returned to Britain after John and Priscilla found it "quite grim".
 After living briefly in Kidderminster, Worcestershire, the family moved to Paisley in Scotland when Truss was four years old, where she attended West Primary School.
 In 1985 they moved south to Leeds, where Truss attended Roundhay School; she later said in 2022 that at the school she "saw kids ... being let down", a claim which was criticised as inaccurate by several former Roundhay pupils.
 When Truss was 12 she and her family spent a year in Burnaby, British Columbia, Canada, where she attended Parkcrest Elementary School whilst her father taught at Simon Fraser University.
 Truss praised the Canadian curriculum and the attitude that it was "really good to be top of the class", which she contrasted with her education at Roundhay.